rafrasenberg/rafrasenberg-website/content/posts/aws/aws-lambda-twitter.md

 }
 ```

 Easy peasy, lemon squeezy.
 You now have a serverless function running on AWS Lambda that you can call from anywhere you want without the need of any server.

-See you next time.
+See you next time. :wave: